Neighbors (2014 film)

 Neighbors (released in some countries as Bad Neighbours) is a 2014 American comedy film directed by Nicholas Stoller and written by Andrew J. Cohen and Brendan O'Brien.
-The film stars Seth Rogen and Zac Efron with Rose Byrne, Dave Franco and Christopher Mintz-Plasse in supporting roles.
-The plot follows a couple who come into conflict with a fraternity that has recently moved in next door, which leads them into an all out war.
+The film stars Seth Rogen and Zac Efron, with Rose Byrne, Dave Franco, and Christopher Mintz-Plasse in supporting roles.
+The plot follows a couple who come into conflict with a fraternity that has recently moved in next door, which leads them into an all-out war.

-The film premiered at South by Southwest on March 8, 2014 and was released on May 9 in the United States.
-The film received positive reviews, with praise aimed at Efron's breakout performance, and was a commercial success, grossing over $270 million worldwide, and became Rogen's highest grossing live-action film.
-A sequel, Neighbors 2: Sorority Rising, was released on May 20, 2016, with Stoller returned to direct, and much of the cast reprising their roles.
+The film premiered at South by Southwest on March 8, 2014, and was released on May 9 in the United States.
+The film received generally positive reviews, with praise aimed at Efron's breakout performance, and was a commercial success, grossing over $270 million worldwide, and became Rogen's highest-grossing live-action film.
+A sequel, Neighbors 2: Sorority Rising, was released on May 20, 2016, with Stoller returning to direct, and much of the cast reprising their roles.